The immigrants built and continue to build New York City. Few, though, if any, have had quite the impact on how it looks than Kevin Roche.

 It was the beginning of a glittering and extraordinary career, one that is being acknowledged at the Museum of the City of New York exhibit “Kevin Roche: Architecture as Environment” showing through Feb.
 6.

-He hasn’t stopped since those immediate post-war years.
+He hasn’t stopped those immediate post-war years.
 “These days it’s just five days a week, sometimes six,” said Roche, who is currently working as always on multiple projects.

 His resume for recent years includes the Lafayette Tower, Washington DC, and the Dublin Conference Center in the city of his birth (both projects took four years to completion in 2009).